YuanlongLI/dotnet_runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSupportSpec.md

 Open questions:

-- Is the reasoning for this worth the potential perf hit? i.e, should it be case sensitive by default
+- Is the reasoning for this worth any potential perf hit? i.e, should it be case-sensitive by default?
   - There are usually not a lot of constructor parameters, so the number of parameter comparisons should be small.
   - If we choose case-sensitive matching by default, we'll have to provide an option for people to change it.